Idaho overpaid road builders millions for shoddy work. State says it won’t happen anymore.

 Idaho Capital Sun senior reporter Audrey Dutton wants to hear from you.
 Email [email protected] with your tip.
 Concerned about privacy or security?
 This guide from the Freedom of the Press Foundation explains the safest ways to submit tips to a news organization.
-You can text, call or send Dutton a Signal message at 347-229-6305.

 The researchers said their findings showed “a clear need for further training and developing structured frameworks and protocols to address employee concerns.”